-HOW TO INCORPORATE YOUR BUSINESS
+HOW TO INCORPORATE YOUR BUSINESS?

-Incorporation is the first concrete step you take towards setting up a successful business.
-We can ensure that you get a head start by assisting you with setting up a company which is tailored to your needs.
+Incorporation is the first concrete step you take towards setting-up a successful business.
+We make sure that you take a head start by incorporating a company which will be tailored to your needs.

-Opening an account with a Luxembourg bank on behalf of the company on which to deposit the initial corporate capital.
+Opening a bank account in Luxembourg on behalf of the company and transfer the amount of the corporate capital.

-We can assist you with the bank account opening process.
+We may assist you during the opening of the bank account process.
 The bank requires certain information such as a brief description of the proposed structure together with an explanation about its purpose and justification.
 A complete presentation of the investors (identity card, full address, geographical origin and professional or patrimonial source of the funds, geographical area of the activities) and identification of the beneficial owners, will be required as well.
-We have built excellent relationships over the years with Luxembourg banks with whom we can put you in touch at an early stage.
+We have built over the years excellent relationships with Luxembourg banks with which we can get you in touch at an early stage.